Tel: 01884 831300

 The practice was fully committed to working in partnership with the other stakeholders and has recently been part of a two year research project led by the University of Westminster with the aim of improving the health outcomes for those patients with Type 2 Diabetes and those at risk of developing Diabetes.
 The project, led by the health facilitator, showed clear evidence of health gains for diabetics with reduced HbA1c (a blood test which showed lowered blood sugar levels) reduced weight and waist measurements.
 This was undertaken over nine months and involved 124 patients.
 This evidence has led NHS England to sponsor the health facilitator for more work in this area.

-If you have any comments, or suggestions about how our Practice is managed, please contact the Strategic Manager, Andrew Stennett on 01884 831301 or via this online form:
+If you have any comments, or suggestions about how our Practice is managed, please contact the Practice Manager, Kyla Dawe, on 01884 831301 or via this online form:

 From time to time student doctors, nurses and trainee professional staff, join the team as part of their training.
 If you would rather see your doctor alone please inform reception.
 We will not be offended.